 On-the-job injuries frequently are covered by worker’s compensation.
 When worker’s compensation in Texas pays benefits for medical care or wages, the worker’s compensation carrier will have a claim against any third-party recovery.

-In other words, the injured worker covered by Worker’s Compensation will have medical expenses paid and obtain some portion of their lost wages and the insurance carrier will seek to recover that money if another person or company caused the damages and the injured person collects money from those people.
+In other words, the injured worker covered by Workers Compensation will have medical expenses paid and obtain some portion of their lost wages and the insurance carrier will seek to recover that money if another person or company caused the damages and the injured person collects money from those people.
 This includes money recovered from third party claims.

 Practice tip: Workers Compensation carriers will take into consideration the need for an attorney to collect the third-party settlement and will reduce their subrogation claim for the attorneys who generated the settlement.

 Baumgartner Law Firm Fights to Maximize your Money

 At the Baumgartner Law Firm, we are committed to maximizing our client’s monetary recovery not only in the total amount of settlement but also, the net proceeds to the client.
 Call our skilled personal injury lawyers in Houston at 281.587.1111.